View Search Results

 Search Results

-Provides a short-term, crisis intervention service for adults experiencing a psychiatric crisis that diverts them from hospital emergency departments and crisis screenings to immediately accessible intervention.
+Provides a short-term crisis intervention service for adults experiencing a psychiatric crisis that diverts them from hospital emergency departments and crisis screenings to immediately accessible intervention.
 Services include short-term counseling, medication treatment and case management, for a duration of up to 30 days.
 The goal is to help individuals return to pre-crisis functioning.

-Provides a mobile response team available to provide services to clients at home or at the site of the crisis.
-Short-term intervention, de-escalation and stabilization, psychiatric evaluation, nurse assessment, and then information and referral to community-based services and access to inpatient hospitalization.
+Provides short-term intervention services to individuals experiencing urgent mental health issues.
+Services include de-escalation and stabilization, psychiatric evaluation, nurse assessment, information and referral to community-based services, and access to inpatient hospitalization.

 Provides intensive, in-home, crisis intervention and family education to families with a presenting crisis where their child(ren) is at risk of abuse, neglect, or out-of-home placement; families whose child(ren) are scheduled to be reunified within 30 days; or to resource parents who need assistance in stabilizing the children in their family’s care.